isomerpages/mccy-sgt/index.md

     - infopic:
         title: Speak
         subtitle: Get Involved
         description: Singaporeans have shared their reflections, ideas and aspirations for a post-COVID Singapore.
-Browse our summary report and infographics to understand each other’s perspectives.
+Browse our SG Together Emerging Stronger Conversations – A summary report and infographics to understand each other’s perspectives.
         button: Discover More
         url: /speak/
         image: /images/homepage-image-2.jpg